joshstar/AniList-API-Docs/source/introduction.rst

     If you would like to use the AniList API in a commercial client (this includes ads and in-app purchases) just drop me an email joshstar [a-t] mail [do-t] com and I'll get back to you eventually.
     With the current usage of the API it's rather unlikely any kind of profit cut etc will be necessary.

-    Note: this summary is **NOT** in any way at all a substitute or a guarantee of what our terms of service state.

 **Adult content and application stores**
     We feel we should mention many app-stores like the Apple app store prohibit 18+ content.